solana-labs/solana/book/src/testnet-participation.md

 #### Confirm The Testnet Is Reachable
-Before attaching a validator node, sanity check that the cluster is accessible to your machine by running some simple wallet commands.
-If any of these commands fail, please retry 5-10 minutes later to confirm the testnet is not just restarting itself before debugging further.
+Before attaching a validator node, sanity check that the cluster is accessible to your machine by running some simple commands.
+If any of the commands fail, please retry 5-10 minutes later to confirm the testnet is not just restarting itself before debugging further.

-Fetch the current testnet transaction count over JSON RPC:
+Fetch the current transaction count over JSON RPC:
 ```bash
 $ curl -X POST -H 'Content-Type: application/json' -d '{"jsonrpc":"2.0","id":1, "method":"getTransactionCount"}' http://beta.testnet.solana.com:8899
 ```